Writing a book is a different ritual for everyone.

 One word at a time.
 One minute at time.
 One day at a time.

-The thing about writing—like any new habit—is that it takes time.
+The thing about writing a book—like any new habit—is that it takes time.
 It should be treated like a marathon, not a sprint.
 It’s not about completing an entire manuscript by the end of the month; it’s about making room in your life for something to grow.

 I’ll admit that it can feel hard in the beginning.
 Any adjustment to our lives comes with resistance.
 Especially when there are a hundred other things that need to be done.
 But the words have to start somewhere.
 The habit has to begin somewhere.
 The desire has to be unleashed somewhere.